 There are several questions that need to be addressed before you decide which water softener is most suitable because different households have different needs.

 I am glad you asked.
 This is quite an important consideration.

-On average, each person in your household likely uses about 80-100 gallons of water per day.
+On average, American households use 80 to 100 gallons of water per person each day.
 If we take the median number of 90 and multiply that by how many people are living in your household, we get your average daily water consumption.